Western Cape: Law and government

 The provincial government is established under the Constitution of the Western Cape, which was adopted in 1998.
 The people of the province elect the 42-member Western Cape Provincial Parliament every five years by a system of party-list proportional representation.
-The fifth provincial parliament was elected in the election of 8 May 2019; 24 seats are held by the Democratic Alliance, 12 by the African National Congress, 2 by the Economic Freedom Fighters, and 1 each by Good, the African Christian Democratic Party, Al Jama-ah, and the Freedom Front Plus.
+The sixth provincial parliament was elected in 2024; 24 seats are held by the Democratic Alliance, 8 by the African National Congress, 3 by the Patriotic Alliance, 2 by the Economic Freedom Fighters, and 1 each by the African Christian Democratic Party, Al Jama-ah, Good, Freedom Front Plus, and National Coloured Congress.

 The provincial parliament is responsible for legislating within its responsibilities as set out by the national constitution; these responsibilities include agriculture, education, environment, health services, housing, language policies, tourism, trade, and welfare.

 The provincial parliament also elects the Premier of the Western Cape to lead the provincial executive.
-Since 2019 the Premiership has been held by Alan Winde, former Provincial Minister of Community Safety.
-The Premier appoints ten members of the provincial legislature to serve as a cabinet of ministers, overseeing the departments of the provincial government.
+Alan Winde, a member of the DA and former Provincial Minister of Community Safety, has served as Premier since the 2019 provincial election.

+The Premier appoints ten members of the provincial legislature to serve as an cabinet of ministers, overseeing the departments of the provincial government.
 These departments are Agriculture, Community Safety, Cultural Affairs and Sport, Economic Development and Tourism, Education, Environmental Affairs and Development Planning, Health, Human Settlements, Local Government, Social Development, Transport and Public Works, and the Provincial Treasury.

+Politically, the Western Cape is a stronghold for the Democratic Alliance (DA).
+The DA has won an absolute majority of the vote in the province in every national, provincial, and municipal election since 2009.